dotnet/dotNext/docs/features/io/rental.md

 ```
 The value type implements [IMemoryOwner&lt;T&gt;](https://docs.microsoft.com/en-us/dotnet/api/system.buffers.imemoryowner-1) interface so you can easly access pooled memory in a uniform way.

 Additionally, .NEXT offers special abstraction layer for memory pooling which is compatible with existing mechanisms in .NET.
 [MemoryAllocator&lt;T&gt;](xref:DotNext.Buffers.MemoryAllocator`1) delegate represents universal way to rent the memory.
 The consumer of your library can supply concrete instance of this delegate to supply appropriate allocation mechanism.
-[MemoryAllocator](xref:DotNext.Buffers.MemoryAllocator) static class provides extension methods for interop between memory allocator and existing .NET memory pooling APIs.
+[Memory](xref:DotNext.Buffers.Memory) static class provides extension methods for interop between memory allocator and existing .NET memory pooling APIs.

 # Growable Buffers
 If size of the required buffer is not known and can grow dynamically then you need to use [Dynamic Buffers](./buffers.md) that are based on memory pooling mechanism as well.